 There are two types of Omega Seamaster’s that appear in “Skyfall.”
 The first is a Planet Ocean 600M coming in a unique titanium case.
 The other was an Aqua Terra in a stainless steel bracelet and a stunning blue dial.

-Like the title of the movie, Bond is wearing the Omega Seamaster 300 Spectre.
+Like the title of the movie, the James Bond watch in this one was the Omega Seamaster 300 Spectre.